-However, if the question regarding repeating is because of emotional difficulty, then repeating a year is always going to help the kid go through their emotional development at a pace that is more suitable for them without the clock ticking “Today, you are 7 years and 124 days old, so from today you need to behave this way”.
+However, if the child is having an emotional difficulty, then repeating a year is going to help.
+It will allow them to go through their emotional development at a pace that is more suitable for them without the clock ticking “Today, you are 7 years and 124 days old, so from today you need to behave this way”.

 There is much confusion and disagreement about kids’ emotional development.
-Many parents think that maturity is tightly linked to date of birth, as if the body has a clock that changes status with the birthday party.
+Many parents think that maturity is tightly linked to date of birth.
+It’s as if the body has a clock that changes status with the birthday party.

-The reason kids are distributed between classes based on age is that it is easy for the teacher and the system, but it is not necessarily good for the kids.
+The reason kids are distributed between classes based on age is that it is easy for the teacher and the system.
+However, it is not necessarily good for the kids.
 If kids were distributed based on emotional development, there would be more composite classes with a 3-year spread.

 In later years, it is best for a child to repeat a year at another school, allowing them to avoid the failure stigma.
 If the child’s family stays in the same place, such a transition happens naturally only when moving from primary to high school.

 The third option is to put the child in composite classes, if those exist at their school.
 This way, the kid can work comfortably at the academic level that is suitable for them, while having a wide range of kids.

 They can choose older friends or younger friends in a composite class, where the accuracy in choosing the right emotional buddy is higher, not to mention this provides better preparation for real life (how many people do you know whose partners, family members, friends and colleagues were all born in the same year?).

 Many parents adopt the approach “They’ll grow out of it”.
 My opinion is that if your child struggles, it is best to take action before getting to school, so keep your eyes and ears open when they’re little!